LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 the ``List`` interface (or the ``Collection`` interface if the list is used in a loop).

-The data object itself will be available inside the template code under the name ``data``.

-Constants of these types can be created for all types.
-Most constants look similar to the related Python constant.
+Objects the these types can either be passed to the template in the call to the render function, or the template can create objects of thoses types itself.
+The syntax for creating such a constant is very similar to Python's syntax.

 The "null" constant